openstack-archive/development-proposals/user-stories/proposed/rollingupgrades.rst

     e.
 Cloud Operator schedules next upgrade for 1 month's time to take advantage of backports and security updates
 2. Unsuccessful upgrade
     a.
-Cloud Operator schedules OpenStack upgrade to latest release
+Cloud Operator schedules OpenStack upgrade to latest  6 month release
     b.
 While performing upgrade Cloud Operator notices an unexpected error
     c.
 Cloud Operator rolls back the upgrade to a previously known, error-free state
 3. Immediate Upgrade
     a.
 Cloud Operator is informed that a security vulnerability has been found in an OpenStack service and a patch is available for the current release
     b.
-Cloud Operator schedules an upgrade to the newest release
+Cloud Operator schedules an upgrade to the newest update
     c.
 After successfully completed the Cloud Operator's cloud is no longer vulnerable
 4. Rolling Upgrade on Dataplane